pga03/docs-first-discovery/src/documents/firstDiscoveryEditor.md

     </tr>
     <tr>
         <td>`selfVoicingToggle`</td>
-        <td>Specifies the type of Text-To-Speech toggle button to turn on/off self voicing that turn on/off the text-to-speech preference accordingly. </td>
+        <td>Specifies the type of Text-To-Speech button to mute/unmute self voicing that results in the text-to-speech preference to be turned on/off accordingly. </td>
         <td>[`"gpii.firstDiscovery.selfVoicingToggle"`](selfVoicingToggle.md)</td>
         <td>
         <pre><code>selfVoicingToggle: {